kobotoolbox/docs/_sources/language_xls.md.txt

-# Adding Another Language to your XLS Form
+# Adding Another Language to your XLSForm

 There are two methods to adding multiple languages to your form.
 You can either add and manage them directly through the online [Project Dashboard](language_dashboard.md) or you can add them in an XLS Form and upload it to KoBo.